Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Interpolation

 \section{Interpolation}

-In this section we condition the scale invariant process on $N$ datapoints $((\bx_1,y_1), \dots, (\bx_N,y_N))=(X,\bm{y})$.
-The result is a $t$-process with $N-N_0$ degrees of freedom whose mean is the polyharmonic interpolation spline of the data with radial basis function $b(\bx)=\|\bx\|^{2\eta}$ (positive non-integer $\eta$).
-To derive this result, we first construct the function space that is spanned by the datapoints, then we formulate the maximum posterior solution, and finally we calculate the pointwise conditional distribution.
+In this section, we condition the scale invariant process on $N$ datapoints $((\bx_1,y_1), \dots, (\bx_N,y_N))=(X,\bm{y})$.
+We first construct the subspace of $\cF_\eta$ that is spanned by the data (see Fig.\ \ref{fig:data-span}), formulate the maximum posterior interpolant, and finally consider the space of interpolants to derive the posterior process.